 Tartar itself is not dangerous to the teeth or gums.
 However, it is a problem that other bacteria can settle more easily due to its rough surface and can form plaque again.
 Also, due to various metabolic processes under the calculus, the pH value in this area may decrease.
 As a result, the acids and bacteria that are under the tartar can damage the tooth.

 Caries And Periodontitis As Consequences

-If regular basis the plaque is not removed, it can lead to tooth decay, periodontitis, and gingivitis.
-However, bad oral hygiene is not always the fault.
+If a regular basis the plaque is not removed, it can lead to tooth decay, periodontitis, and gingivitis.
+However, bad oral hygiene is not always a fault.
 Also, the following factors may favor the development of plaque: